awsdocs/aws-cdk-guide/v2/stacks.md

   + The account or Region explicitly specified when the stack was defined
   + A string\-encoded token that resolves to the AWS CloudFormation pseudo parameters for account and Region to indicate that this stack is environment agnostic

-  For information about how environments are determined for stacks, see [Environments](environments.md)\.
+  For information about how environments are determined for stacks, see [Environments for the AWS CDK](environments.md)\.
 + `stack.addDependency(stack)` \(Python: `stack.add_dependency(stack)` – Can be used to explicitly define dependency order between two stacks\.
 This order is respected by the cdk deploy command when deploying multiple stacks at once\.
 + `stack.tags` – Returns a [TagManager](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.TagManager.html) that you can use to add or remove stack\-level tags\.
 This tag manager tags all resources within the stack, and also tags the stack itself when it's created through AWS CloudFormation\.
 + `stack.partition`, `stack.urlSuffix` \(Python: `url_suffix`\), `stack.stackId` \(Python: `stack_id`\), and `stack.notificationArn` \(Python: `notification_arn`\) – Return tokens that resolve to the respective AWS CloudFormation pseudo parameters, such as `{ "Ref": "AWS::Partition" }`\.
 These tokens are associated with the specific stack object so that the AWS CDK framework can identify cross\-stack references\.